A GUIDE TO DIGITAL TRAVEL CARDS

 - Great fraud protection, and ability to unblock a card quickly so it can be used again.
 Revolut offers mobile notifications for whenever money is spent, the ability to change a pin number in app, and instant card blocking

 - This point shouldn’t be easily overlooked.
 Digital banks assume you’ll be on the go often.
 Whenever I’ve used my debit card travelling, often they’ll block my card purchases because they suspect fraud.
-I’d be fine with this prevention practice if the one time it happened in Vietnam, 1) I didn’t have to wait for my bank to be open in the UK, and 2) It didn’t take nearly two hours of phone calls for my bank to remove the hold on my card.
-An absolute waste of time, and massive inconvenience
+I’d be fine with this prevention practice if 1) I didn’t have to wait for my bank to be open to have it removed, and 2) It didn’t take nearly two hours of phone calls for my bank (hi, Barclays) to remove the hold on my card

 In some ways, because I treat my Revolut card as my ‘spending’ account, it also makes it easier for me to manage my money and easily see how much I’ve spent each week, making budget adjustments simple.

-This post isn’t sponsored, by the way, just an opinion from a person who is genuinely thrilled with her Revolut card and how it works so seamlessly with my lifestyle- while travelling and living in one place.
+This post isn’t sponsored, by the way, just an opinion from a person who is genuinely thrilled with her Revolut card and how it works so seamlessly with my lifestyle- while travelling, and also, while living in one place.

 Having said all of the above, I do recommend traveling with your standard cards- debit and credit, as well as cash in the local currency.
 I also usually stash away a bit of USD (~$50) to have readily available in case of a pinch.